Memal7/kcna/02_container-orchestration.md

 # Container Orchestration - 22%
-This part of the repository demonstrate the **Container Orchestration** part of exam objectives, which covers 22% of the KCNA exam.
+This part of the repository demonstrates the **Container Orchestration** part of exam objectives, which covers 22% of the KCNA exam.

 ---

 ## Chapter outcomes
-At the end of this page you should be able to describe and answer following questions:
+At the end of this page, you should be able to describe and answer the following questions:
-- Describe the concept of container and it's core components.
+- Describe the concept of a container and its core components.
-- Understand the underline technologies which container is based on.
+- Understand the underline technologies on which the container is based.
 - How to build a container?
-- Which problems are going to be solved with a container orchestrations system?
+- Which problems are going to be solved with a container orchestration system?
-- what're the 4 C's of Cloud Native Security?
+- What are the 4 C's of Cloud Native Security?

 ---
 ## What's Container?
 - Containerization is a method of packaging an application and its dependencies into a standardized portable unit that is a runnable entity.
-- It's about encapsulating software, i.e., separating it from the Operating Ssystem (OS) via a file system.
+- It's about encapsulating software, i.e., separating it from the Operating System (OS) via a file system.
 The encapsulated file system provides all the software (e.g., a specific version of OS, libraries, frameworks, etc.) that an application needs to run.
 - Containers ensure the separation and management of resources used on a computer.
 This includes code, runtime modules, system tools, system libraries, and everything that can be installed on a computer.
 This guarantees that the software can always be executed regardless of the environment.

 ---